hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/design_decisions.md

         **TODO**: Do we need separate cluster modules or is it better to work with aliases?

-    -   `infrastructrue` subdirectory then contains the specific infrastructure modules, e.g., the EasyBuild configuration modules.
+    -   `infrastructure` subdirectory then contains the specific infrastructure modules, e.g., the EasyBuild configuration modules.

         4 levels of subdirectories before you reach the infrastructure modules